blackbird71SR/Programming-Quotes/quotes.md

 31. > Go To Statement Considered Harmful. __Edsger Dijkstra__
 32. > At the end of the day we're all code monkeys trying to make weird libraries work together by writing shitty hacks. __Kristijan Ristovski__
 33. > Premature optimization is the root of all evil. __Donald Knuth__
+34. > Programming can be fun, so can cryptography; however they should not be combined. __Kreitzberg and Shneiderman__